fabianbrash/dockerfiles-examples/Dockerfile-simple-fastapi-03.md

 #### If you created a .dockerignore remove the line that omits .env files as we need that to connect to our DB

-#### I really like that this runs as non-root this file is the base file that comes from vscode, with some mods as course
+#### I really like that this runs as non-root this file is the base file that comes from vscode, with some mods ofcourse

+#### Also I have tested this and it does work, not just an untested brain dump

 ##